sbb-design-systems/sbb-angular/src/angular-business/sidebar/sidebar.md

 and sidebar, `<sbb-sidebar-content>` which represents the main content, and `<sbb-sidebar>` which represents the added side content.

-The drawer component is designed to add side content to a small section of your app.
-This is accomplished using the `<sbb-drawer-container>`, `<sbb-drawer-content>`, and `<sbb-drawer>` components, which are analogous to their sidebar equivalents.
-Rather than adding side content to the app as a whole, these are designed to add side content to a small section of your app.
-They support almost all of the same features, but do not support fixed positioning.

 ### Specifying the main and side content

 Both the main and side content should be placed inside of the `<sbb-sidebar-container>`, content